Diabetic Retinopathy Symptoms

 Diabetics can live with diabetic retinopathy for a long time before noticing

 any changes in vision or symptoms.
 Typically, noticeable symptoms do not

-appear until significant damage to the eye has occurred.Diabetic retinopathy symptoms
+appear until significant damage to the eye has occurred.Diabetic retinopathy symptoms may include:

 o Blurred or distorted vision.